Dr Marianne Sison is a senior communication academic with extensive leadership experience, in the School of Media and Communication at RMIT.

 - Sison, M. (2016).
 Diversity and inclusion in Australian public relations: towards a multiple perspectives approach In: Media International Australia, 160, 32 - 42

-- Integrating Global and Local Venues in CSR: A Case study of Australian Multinational Companies.
-Funded by: Arthur W. Page Center Legacy Scholars Grants 2015 from (2015 to 2016)
+- Integrating Global and Local Values in CSR: A Case study of Australian Multinational Companies.
+Funded by: Arthur W. Page Center Legacy Scholars Grants 2015 onwards from (2015 to 2016)